 What types of financial aid am I eligible for?

 The Financial Aid Office will begin reviewing your information once you have been accepted to the University and your FAFSA is received.
-A Financial Aid award notice will be mailed to you detailing the financial aid awards you are eligible for.
+A Financial Aid award notice will be mailed to you detailing the financial aid awards for which you are eligible.

 The award notice also provides additional information regarding some of the next steps you need to complete before you can receive your financial aid.